grunwaldlab/krisp/README.md

 ## `krisp_vcf`

-After the `krisp_fasta` python package has been installed, `krisp_vcf` should be available on the command line.
+After the `krisp` python package has been installed, `krisp_vcf` should be available on the command line.
 The help menu for `krisp_vcf` can be accessed with the `--help` option on the command line:

 ```